originphp/website/source/docs/model/finding-records.md

 $article = $this->Article->get(1000);
 echo $article->title;
 ```
-When you use `get` if the record is not found, it will throw a `NotFoundException`.
+When you use `get` if the record is not found, it will throw a `RecordNotFoundException`.

 ### First Finder